 Previously, Ms. Proulx served as Vice President, Communications, Government Affairs and Indigenous Relations at Hydro-Québec.
 Prior to this role, she had founded and managed her own public relations firm, where she quickly acquired an enviable reputation for leadership, teamwork and intellectual rigour.
 She counseled numerous decision-makers in multiple public and private sectors organizations, including culture, luxury goods and customer service, as well as several Quebec municipalities and a regional county municipality.
 Before starting her own business, she managed communications at Hydro Ottawa and acted as a strategic advisor and corporate spokesperson at Hydro‑Québec.

 In the 2018 edition of the prestigious Mercuriades competition held by the Quebec Federation of Chambers of Commerce, Ms. Proulx was honoured as an Exceptional Young Businesswoman in the Large Companies category, in recognition of her leadership.
-She sits on several Boards, including that of the Montreal Symphony Orchestra, the Chamber of Commerce of Metropolitan Montreal, and Montréal International.
+She sits on several Boards, including that of Montréal International, the Montreal Symphony Orchestra, Espace CDPQ and the Urban development institute of Quebec (UDI).

 Ms. Proulx holds a Bachelor’s in Communications (major in Public Relations) from the Université du Québec à Montréal (UQAM) and an Executive MBA from UQAM’s School of Management (ESG).
 She also holds an ICD.D designation from the Institute of Corporate Directors, and became an accredited sommelier for her own enjoyment.